GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. In the left navigation, click the **Login** keychain.
 1. Browse to and select any of the certificates found on your PIV credential (the **Name** column displays your name).
 1. Verify the _This certificate is valid_ message appears beneath the certificate details.

 **Note:** It's okay if a different name appears in the keychain access screen.
-It should show the name of the user that the PIV certificate was issued to [Click for a larger version]({{site.baseurl}}/assets/fpki/verify-migration-macos.png){:target="_blank"}{:rel="noopener noreferrer"}
+It should show the name of the user that the PIV certificate was issued to.
+[Click for a larger version]({{site.baseurl}}/assets/fpki/verify-migration-macos.png){:target="_blank"}{:rel="noopener noreferrer"}

 ![Verify common migration in macOS]({{site.baseurl}}/assets/fpki/verify-migration-macos.png){:style="width:504px;"}

 # Frequently Asked Questions

-If you do not see a questions, send it to FPKI at gsa.gov.
+If your question does not appear in this list, send it to FPKI at gsa.gov.

-## What happens if I don’t update the FCPCA root certificate?
+## What happens if I don’t distribute the FCPCA root certificate in my environment?

 1. **(_High Impact_) Authentication failures**